Studying AS in the first year and progressing to the full A Level in the second is a great way to study A Levels.

 25 Stoney Street

 One of your GCSEs must be a Grade 4 (C) or above in GCSE Art and Design or GCSE Textiles.
-If you have not studied Art and Design previously you will be asked to attend a Drawing Day which is held in July.
+If you have not previously studied Art and Design or Textiles you will need to show us a portfolio of your relevant work.

 You’ll undertake a combination of examinations and coursework: